wfpioneer/walmart-oyi-app/README.md

     * Go to `View -> Tool Windows -> Build Variants`
     * Find the `OYI.app` module and set the build variant to `development/staging/production`Debug
     * Build and run the application

 ## Deploying to Airwatch

+The below is old (but kept for historical sake).
+[This](https://collaboration.wal-mart.com/display/ISCM/FE+Airwatch+Release+Process)
+Confluence page should be followed instead, until we get full automation working with "Testing Products" from the AirWatch team.

+---------OLD!!
+DO NOT USE!!!-----------

  Apk builds are automatically deployed & activated in AirWatch after merging into `Development` or `Master`.
- AirWatch has a set limit of 5 apk's per application and an old product will need to be deleted after a merge into `Development` or `Master`.
+ AirWatch has a set limit of 5 apk's per application, and an old product will need to be deleted after a merge into `Development` or `Master`.

 1. Finding the Product Name in AirWatch